WilhelmRoscher/simple-snake/README.md

 # simple-snake
 simple-snake is a simple snake game written in python.
 The special focus is, that it's code should be easy to read and understand.
+[Youtube Video](https://youtu.be/JQwJlGBpy2A)

 ![Alt text](/screenshots/simple-snake.png?raw=true "default gamemode")